piger/go-porterstemmer-it/README.md

 # Go Porter Stemmer for italian language

-A native Go implementation of the Porter Stemmer Algorithm for the italian language.
+A native Go implementation of the Porter Stemmer Algorithm for the italian language with a public API compatible with [go-porterstemmer](https://github.com/blevesearch/go-porterstemmer).

 For more informations see: